cgbosss/10-little-dino-unity/README.md

 # Unity-10-Dinos-Platformer

 ## Master Branch
-This branch is ued for Devlopment
+This branch is used for Devlopment in Local Unity

 # Description
 A short game in Unity about 10 Little Dinos.
 Platformer Type Game